firesim/firesim/docs/Initial-Setup/Setting-up-your-Manager-Instance.rst

     git clone https://github.com/firesim/firesim
     cd firesim
     # checkout latest official firesim release
-    # note: this may not be the latest release if the documentation version isn't "stable"
+    # note: this may not be the latest release if the documentation version != "stable"
     git checkout |version|
     ./build-setup.sh fast